 Author: Sean Oneil

 False albacore and bonito are one of the most fun yet frustrating fish to target from shore in the north east.
-They are fast, trickey and eat small lures on light tackle.
-They come from the deeper waters and move into the north east from late august too late october.
-In massachusetts you can catch them around the lower cape and the islands.
+They are fast, tricky and eat small lures on light tackle.
+They come from the deeper waters and move into the north east from late August to late October.
+In Massachusetts you can catch them around the lower cape and the islands.
 There have been reports that people have caught them in the canal and even north of that but it is very uncommon.

 I like to fish for False albacore and bonito with small epoxy jigs or small tins.
 The epoxy jigs are either made by Hogy or Joe Bggs.
 I fish them from ½ oz to 1 oz.
 The colors i like are simple.
 I use white, silver, olive or pink.
 The False albacore and bonito seem to like these colors the best.
 When you retrieve the jigs you should feel as fast as possible and have the lure skip on top of the water resembling a fleeing baitfish.